-Ever wondered why your cat is flapping her tail?
+Ever wondered what that sweeping tail means?
 Few people are aware that cats actually use their tails to communicate in all kinds of ways.
-If you know what to look for, you can learn a great deal about your cat’s intentions and their state of mind, just by carefully observing what they do.
-So, are you ready to become an expert?
-Here are seven tail messages deciphered!
+If you know what to look for, you can learn a great deal about your cat’s intentions and state of mind, just by carefully observing.